Ben Marschke: Playing career

 In 2013, Marschke played for the Central Crows in the Cyril Connell Cup.
 In 2014, he moved up to their Mal Meninga Cup side.
 In 2015, Marschke moved to Sydney, playing for the Roosters in the SG Ball Cup.
 In 2016 and 2017, Marschke played for the Roosters' under-20s team.

 In 2018, Marschke played for the Penrith Panthers in the NSW Cup.
 In 2019, he played for the Canterbury-Bankstown Bulldogs NSW Cup side.
 In 2020, he played for the Bulldogs at the NRL Nines in Perth.

 2021

 In 2021, Marschke joined North Sydney, the Roosters' NSW Cup feeder club.

 In Round 4 of the 2021 NRL season, Marschke was called up to the Sydney Roosters first grade side, making his debut in their 32–12 win over the New Zealand Warriors.

 2022

 Marschke made no appearances for the Sydney Roosters in the 2022 NRL season.
 Marschke instead featured for the clubs NSW Cup team North Sydney playing 23 games throughout the year.

+2023

+Marschke spent the entire 2023 season playing for North Sydney in the NSW Cup.
+Marschke played in North Sydney's 22-18 NSW Cup grand final loss against South Sydney.

+2025

+On 11 February 2025, Marschke signed a contract to join Central Coast side the Kincumber Colts.